Streamside – Middlewood, Nr. Launceston, Cornwall.

 Client : Private.

 Streamside is a small barn sat in the quiet hamlet of Middlewood in Cornwall, originally used for cattle, it dates back to sometime during the early 1800’s.
-We converted this for use as a one storey holiday let, but more recently it has changed over to residential use.
+We converted this for use as a one storey holiday let, but more recently an extension was added and has now changed over to residential use.

 Much of the work here consisted of us rebuilding more than two thirds of the stonework to the external elevations, structural work to replace lintels of oak and granite to door and window openings and repointing to all of the remaining stonework.
 All the work was carried out using traditional lime mortar.
 As its name suggests, Streamside is situated just a few feet away from a small stream and we have also carried out repair work to the banks along the stream itself.